KalyanasGitRepo/PegaOnKubernetes/README.md

 ### Install docker

 7. Skip this step, if the docker desktop it is already installed.
 If not, run the script "1.
 Docker Install & Launch.ps1".
-This scripts performs the following tasks.
+This script performs the following tasks.

     a.
 Gets version of Docker Desktop Installer.exe